craigwashere/100-Days-of-Python/README.md

 Day 45:		uses beautifulSoup to scrape data from a webpage and write the results in a file.
 This script gets the 'top 100 must watch movies' from an archived version of empireonline.com

 Day 46:		script that prompts for a year then uses BeautifulSoup to query to get the top songs from billboard.com.
 Once the top songs are obtained, we use spotipy to connect to spotify to load a playlist.

+Day 47:		simple script to check a price on InstantPot and send an email when the price drops below a certain value.
+It uses beautifulSoup to scrape the price and python's builtin smtplib library to send the email.
+I believe the idea was to have this run remotely and periodically until an email is received.